2 Broke Girls Season 1, Episode 22 Review – “And the Big Buttercream Breakthrough”

 First of all, get Jennifer Coolidge out of this show.
 Sophie is the stupidest, most nonsensical character in history, and they aren’t doing Jennifer any favors with the outfits they’re choosing for her.
-Too much of this episode is focused on her non-relationship with Oleg (as he says, they have gross sex but have never kissed), and too many lines are wasted on the mindless drivel that spews from her mouht in the worst accent I’ve ever heard come out of anyone.
+Too much of this episode is focused on her non-relationship with Oleg (as he says, they have gross sex but have never kissed), and too many lines are wasted on the mindless drivel that spews from her mouth in what I’ll kindly say is a terrible, unfunny accent.

 I mean seriously, how many cum jokes, ‘stupid immigrant’ shots, and ‘slutty Russian’ tropes can we hear in a 22-minute period?
 Her big moment is also hands down the worst of the episode (although the sewer scene put up a strong fight); it involves a lot of gross food sex jokes and everyone standing in the cramped back room.
 A VERY tired series of jokes emits the loudest, longest bit of hilarity I’ve ever heard out of a studio audience.